 In the finale, a brief scene confirmed that other parks like Westworld exist.
 In the 1973 film and the book it was based on, three parks – Western World, Roman World and Medieval World – are featured.
 Speaking at Comic Con in New York at the end of last year, Nolan said that Roman World and Medieval World are not a part of their plans.

 In an interview with the Hollywood Reporter, Nolan and Joy suggested that new worlds, in particular the Samurai World that was teased, will start to feature in the show.
 “We will ultimately encounter other worlds.
 Just when and where remains to be seen” Nolan said.
 Joy confirmed that Samurai World is in the works by saying, “it’s wonderful to work with actors we haven’t worked with before.
 This allows us a lot of access to Asian actors and the Asian community”.

-However as we now know that filming will pick up in Utah, that the original Westworld universe is likely to be the basis for the next batch of episodes.
+However as we now know that filming will pick up in Utah, that the original Westworld universe is likely to be the primary basis for the next batch of episodes.